 Final Word

 Gold investment has been popular among Indians for years, but it is not a risk-free investment.
 The price of gold is affected by several economic factors and keeps on fluctuating like bonds and stock investments.
-Like most investments, and as discussed in the article, gold also has its income tax implications.
-However, you can be exempt from income tax on gold by following Section 54EC and Section 54F of the Income Tax Act.
+Analysing the tax implications on different forms of gold helps in streamlining investments and optimizing taxes.

 Yes.
 The tax on the sale of digital gold will attract 12.5% the same as physical gold and paper gold.
 In the case of STCG, the tax is charged on the basis of your income slab.